JakubZegota/Mosspedia/README.md

 # Mosspedia
-A simple project to create a website about mosses
+A simple vanilla JS project to create a website about mosses.